LUTHIERS AND DEALERS

 Example No. 2

-Dr. Dan Russell, Assistant Professor of Applied Physics @ Kettering University, Flint, MI, USA took a slightly different approach.
+Dr. Dan Russell, Assistant Professor of Applied Physics at Kettering University in Flint, Michigan, took a slightly different approach.
 Dr. Russell did not try to create a better guitar.
 He has attempted to develop a scientific method of better understanding the physics of the motion of the instruments involved in projecting sound.
 He developed a testing method for tracking the physical motion of the instrument as it generates different frequencies.
 He has subsequently found a graphic way to express the motion of the instrument.
 These results can be seen on his website: http://www.kettering.edu/~drussell/guitars/index.html.
 Dr. Russell appears to leave the conclusions up to future Luthiers on how to use this data to improve the instruments.

 In the end, guitars, violins, cellos, stand-up basses, mandolins, banjos, ouds, mandolas, ukuleles, weisenbourns, mandocellos, violas and similar instruments are still crafted pretty much the same way they have been for 2oo years or more.
 Some of the finest Luthiers of our day have learned their craft as apprentices to former ‘masters’.
 Others have learned the craft through years of research in restoration of vintage instruments.
 The old guys seem to know what they were doing.
 The science and the craft are one and the same.

 As to how I learned Lutherie, I often tell people that I made it up as I went along, which is not that far from the truth actually.
 I had an academic background in Studio Arts and Anthropology when the notion of becoming a professional guitar builder first occurred to me.
 I had already been designing and building furniture and was working my way through college, in part, as an antique dealer. ( I’ve always loved old things, especially tools or anything that showed the application of genuine craftsmanship).
 And, I quite literally lived in a barn full of tools … “my studio”.